 When Should I Use Multi-Touch Attribution?

-You’re probably already using multi-touch attribution because marketing doesn’t exist in a vacuum.
+You’re probably already using a multi-touch attribution model because marketing doesn’t exist in a vacuum.
 However, you know you’re ready to begin using multi-touch attribution if:

 - You use multiple digital ads and ad networks.

 - You need to show how your marketing is producing results.

 - You use or are considering using offline channels, such as print media, trade shows, etc.

 - You’re considering or implementing SEO best practices.

 - You’re frustrated with your current methods of tracking your marketing.